 Native Plant Propagation

 Master Gardeners help Marin County Parks propagate native plants for habitat restoration projects.
 In late spring and through the summer, Master Gardeners collect ripe seed at designated open space preserves.
-We work at the county's nursery in Lucas Valley, sowing the seeds, then weeding, thinning and transplanting seedlings to successively larger cells until they are ready to be planted in the ground.
+We work at the county's nursery near the Marin Civic Center, sowing the seeds, then weeding, thinning and transplanting seedlings to successively larger cells until they are ready to be planted in the ground.
 During the rainy season, Master Gardeners join with school and scout groups to plant the seedlings at habitat restoration sites.
 Care is taken to return the seedlings to the same watershed where the seeds were collected.

-Among the native species we grow are coyote brush, buckwheat, marsh gumweed, farewell to spring, purplish morning glory, purple needlegrass, California bottlebrush grass and California oatgrass.
+Among the native species we grow are coyote brush, buckwheat, marsh gumweed, yarrow, purplish morning glory, purple needlegrass, California bottlebrush grass and oat grass.

 Projects have been completed or are underway at: